MicroEJ/docs/DeviceDeveloperGuide/kf/kf.rst

 Installation
 ============

-Multi applications is an additional module, disabled by default.
+Multi-Sandbox is an additional module, disabled by default.

-To enable Multi applications of the MicroEJ core engine, in the platform configuration file, check :guilabel:`Multi Applications`.
+To enable Multi-Sandbox of the MicroEJ core engine, in the platform configuration file, check :guilabel:`Multi Applications`.